 User Experience

-Bluehost and Dreamhost both make the sign-up process as straightforward as possible, though you’ll find Bluehost offers a little bit more hand-holding.
+Bluehost and Dreamhost both make the sign-up process as straightforward as possible, though Bluehost offers a bit more hand-holding.

 It’s quick and easy to install WordPress on your site.
 Both Dreamhost and Bluehost offer a built-in drag-and-drop WordPress site builder for you to use.

-You can add a lot of add-ons with Bluehost, though it’s worth noting, they do tend to push you toward buying extras.
+Bluehost allows you to add many add-ons, though it’s worth noting that they tend to push you toward buying extras.

-You may not need everything they suggest when you’re just getting started, so if you’re on a tight budget, feel free to stick with the minimum necessary – both before and after signing up.
+You may not need everything they suggest when you’re just starting, so if you’re on a tight budget, feel free to stick with the minimum necessary before and after signing up.

-If you’ve had a bit of experience with building websites already, you’ll likely find Dreamhost’s interface a little faster for getting new WordPress sites set up.
+If you’ve had some experience building websites already, you’ll likely find Dreamhost’s interface a little faster for getting new WordPress sites set up.

-Both Bluehost and Dreamhost let you easily upgrade to a more powerful hosting plan if you want to create more websites or if your website needs extra server resources.
+Both Bluehost and Dreamhost let you quickly upgrade to a more powerful hosting plan if you want to create more websites or if your website needs extra server resources.

 Winner: Tie